TollyH/AssEmbly/README.md

 # AssEmbly

-A mock assembly language programmed in C# running on .NET
+A custom architecture and assembly language implemented in .NET

 For instructions on using the language, see the `Documentation` folder.